 According to Mohamed Farid, Product Manager at Google Ads, Google expects clicks, conversions, average CPC, and average CPA to remain flat.
 However, he says, “Search campaigns may see more impressions from top ads and fewer impressions from bottom ads.”

 As for any potential impact on reporting, Google clarified on Twitter:

 “Continuous scroll also does not change how position reporting works in Search Console.
 Positions reporting remains as if pages weren’t automatically loaded.”

 Brand marketers and SEOs may want to implement the following tips in light of this update:

 - Monitor your local reporting and rank tracking on impactful local keywords for new opportunities to optimize content and apply CRO tactics where content may be getting more visibility now on mobile.

-- Plan to refresh older pages that are resurfacing as opportunities in positions 10 to 40, particularly in your most competitive and lucrative markets.
+- Plan to refresh older pieces of content that are resurfacing as opportunities in positions 10 to 40, particularly in your most competitive and lucrative markets.

 - Look for opportunities to adjust your PPC spend down where organic results are now more visible.

 - Look for new keyword opportunities for local pages and optimize accordingly.
-Terms that may not have seemed worth targeting before could offer new visibility with continuous scroll.
+Terms that may not have seemed worth targeting before could offer new visibility with endless scrolling.